droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Exams
 Exam dates are shown on the [Due Dates page](Dates-Current.html){:target="_blank"}.
 Make-up exams will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.  **You will not be allowed to make up an exam missed without my prior approval.
 The final exam will not be given early.**

+### Adjustments
+**If you meet with me in my office before the end of the second week of class**, your lowest four quiz, four participation, and three homework grades will be excluded when computing your overall grade.

 ### Extra Credit